Yan Fuqing: Death

 After suffering a sudden pulmonary episode at home, Yen was rushed to the Sun Yatsen Hospital, where he was refused treatment for political reasons.
-When his son Victor, also a physician, requested use of an oxygen cylinder for treatment at home, he was also refused.
+When his son Victor, also a physician, requested the use of an oxygen cylinder for treatment at home, he was also refused.
 Yen was able to receive medication and oxygen through a series of illegal channels, including Dr. Li Huade at Sun Yatsen hospital.

 Yen spent his final days living with his youngest son Victor, his wife Mary, and their 5 children.
-On November 29, 1970, after years of illness, harassment, and house arrest, Yen passed away at home at the age of 88.
+On November 29, 1970, after years of illness, harassment, and house arrest, Yen died at home at the age of 88.

 Legacy

-Despite his treatment by the government at the end of his life, Yen has since been lauded by the Communist Party as a national hero.
+Despite his treatment by the government at the end of his life, Yen has since been lauded by the CCP as a national hero.
 His contributions to the foundation of public and western medicine across China were critical to the tremendous economic and social growth that the country has enjoyed since the 1980s.

 In November 1978, a state-organized ceremony was held on the anniversary of Yen's death, during which state leaders and celebrities gathered to honor Yen's public service and accomplishments.

 In 1997, a statue of Dr. Yen was erected on the Medical School's Eastern campus to celebrate the 70th anniversary of Shanghai Medical College.
 In 2005, in honor of the 100th anniversary of Fudan University, the road in front of Yen's statue was renamed “Fuqing Road.”